Getting a Trademark - What's Involved?

 There are some things that do not have copyright, such as letters and numbers and standard type characters, and fonts.
 Arrangements of these might have copyright.
 Also, works created by Artificial intelligence do not generally have copyright.

 It takes several months to get a completed copyright registration.
-There are advantages to registering a copyright, including the availability of statutory damages and attorney fees.
+There are advantages to registering a copyright in a timely way, including the availability of statutory damages and attorney fees.
+If the Copyright is not registered, you do not have a possibility of statutory damages if the work is infringed, nor do you have the possibility of attorney fees.
+It is so extremely important to register the copyrights on your creative works.

 Intertwined with Copyright law are other laws, such as the Visual Artists Rights Act, known as VARA, which protects certain kinds of visual arts.
 Artist Moral rights are part of VARA.
 These give a certain amount of sanctity to the art works by providing protections for the creations.